|

 Your design need not "solve a problem" (as with extinction) but instead might enhance an animal for purely artistic or aesthetic reasons.

-One excellent resource for animals and interaction
+.:.
+Links for inspiration: One excellent resource for animals and interaction

 with designed and prosthetic objects is Antennae, "The Journal of Nature in Visual Culture", especially their back issues.